Daveonwave/gym4ReaL/_sources/robofeeder.md.txt

 - A virtual overhead camera for observation.
 - Optional object detection features.

-The environments are compatible leverage GPU acceleration for training.
+The environments are compatible with GPU acceleration for training.

 ## Conda Usage